spackows/ICAAI-2024_RAG-CD/Natural-Questions/README.md

 ## Sample questions and answers

-From the [Natural Questions data set and benchmark](https://ai.google.com/research/NaturalQuestions) a sample of 189 questions, expected answes, and grounding article titles about "the Earth" were manually extracted:
+From the [Natural Questions data set and benchmark](https://ai.google.com/research/NaturalQuestions) a sample of 189 questions, expected answes, and grounding article about "the Earth" were manually extracted:

 [questions-and-answers.jsonl](questions-and-answers.jsonl)

-Example of contents of `questions-and-answers.json`:
+Example contents of `questions-and-answers.json`:

 <pre>
 {